airbytehq/airbyte/docs/integrations/sources/zendesk-chat.md

 ## Prerequisites

 - A Zendesk Account with permission to access data from accounts you want to sync.

 <!-- env:oss -->

+**For Airbyte Open Source:**

-- For Airbyte Open Source, you'll need an Access Token (https://developer.zendesk.com/rest_api/docs/chat/auth).
+- An Access Token (https://developer.zendesk.com/rest_api/docs/chat/auth).
 We recommend creating a restricted, read-only key specifically for Airbyte access to allow you to control which resources Airbyte should be able to access.
 <!-- /env:oss -->

 ## Setup guide

 <!-- env:cloud -->

+**For Airbyte Cloud:**

 1. [Log into your Airbyte Cloud](https://cloud.airbyte.io/workspaces) account.
 2. Click **Sources** and then click **+ New source**.